Make Sure you Grow your Business not just your Waistline over the Xmas Period

 So what have you already started in terms of new business development activity that will bear fruit throughout 2014?
 If you weren’t happy with revenue levels in 2013, what are you going to change for 2014?
 Have you reconsidered your marketing activity choices?
 Are you planning telemarketing lead generation?
-Have you looked at emerging opportunities that digital marketing and Social Media brings?
-Are you maximising the value of LinkedIn and your contacts?
-What type and level of networking is on your agenda?
+Have you looked at emerging opportunities that digital marketing and Social Media bring?
+Are you maximizing the value of LinkedIn and your contacts?
+What type and level of networking are on your agenda?
 There are so many choices?

 We’d suggest that you use the remainder of 2014 to:

 - Evaluate your success in 2013 in terms of new clients, average client value, and overall sales and margin growth